Top Eight Places To See Spectacular Autumn Colours In Melbourne

-Reminiscent of Victorian era landscaping, you'll find in the gardens an ornamental lake, a cafe, a conservatory, James Cook's English cottage, a model tudor village, fairy tree, fountains, sculptures and a rotunda amongst its magnificent tree-lined avenues.
+Fitzroy Gardens is 64 acres of leafy brilliance on top of what was once a swampy creek draining into the Yarra River.
+Reminiscent of Victorian-era landscaping, you'll find an ornamental lake, a cafe, a conservatory, James Cook's English cottage, a model Tudor village, a fairy tree, fountains, sculptures and a rotunda amongst its magnificent tree-lined avenues.
+The perfect Autumn escape!

-It's these avenues that will afford you the most incredible view of autumn foliage thanks to the stately elms that line the paths, actually set out in a criss-cross pattern that mirrors the union flag.
+It's these avenues that will afford you the most incredible views of autumn foliage thanks to the stately elms that line the paths, actually set out in a criss-cross pattern that mirrors the union flag.
 The leaves that fall are gigantic, and are plenty of fun to tramp through and throw around.

-Find it: Wellington Parade, East Melbourne
+Where: Wellington Parade, East Melbourne

-Find it: 1-111 Carlton St, Carlton
+Where: 1-111 Carlton St, Carlton

-Alfred Nicholas Memorial Gardens
+3. Alfred Nicholas Memorial Gardens

 Many people will tell you that to really get stuck into autumn goodness, you need to go to the incredibly picturesque Alfred Nicholas Memorial Gardens on the Burnham Beeches estate in the Dandenong Ranges.

-In amongst the Gardens you'll also find waterfalls, water features and its iconic ornamental lake and boathouse, perfect for that heirloom family snapshot.
+In amongst the Gardens, you'll also find waterfalls, water features and its iconic ornamental lake and boathouse, perfect for that heirloom family snapshot.

-While you're there, take in the fantastic blend of native and exotic trees including ginkgoes, maples and liquid ambers that provide transeasonal foliage, and extra olour is provided throughout the year by a variety of flowering exotic shrubs, bulbs and trees.
+While you're there, take in the fantastic blend of native and exotic trees including ginkgoes, maples and liquid ambers that provide transeasonal foliage, and extra colour is provided throughout the year by a variety of flowering exotic shrubs, bulbs and trees.

-Find it: 1A Sherbrooke Rd, Sherbrooke
+Where: 1A Sherbrooke Rd, Sherbrooke

-Cloudehill Nursery and Garden
+7. Cloudehill Nursery and Garden

 Beeches throughout the gardens fill with russet and gold and the last of the maples flush silk pink and crimson.
 The summer's green bleeds away from the borders, the last of the salvias are tattered wands of cobalt and pink waving amongst grey lemons and tawny browns before hiding away for the winter.